BASED ON POLICY NUMBER AND TITLE:

 SBTCE POLICY 8-7-109 BACKGROUND CHECKS

-Purpose: To outline the guidelines and use of background checks for prospective and current employees.
+To outline Trident Technical College's (TTC) requirements and use of background checks for prospective and current employees.

 Trident Technical College (TTC) requires a completed background check for all employees hired into full-time equivalent positions, and adjunct and temporary employees with agreements totaling more than twenty hours.
 TTC also processes background checks on work study students as required.
 Employees hired prior to the implementation of the TTC Background Check Procedure will be subject to a background check if required per TTC’s Youth Protection Procedure or there is reasonable cause.
 The College also requires a background check on former employees who have an inactive work period of twelve months or more prior to reemployment.
 Consultants employed by the College may also be subject to a background check.